 How Much Do Great Whites Eat?
 An interesting and very relevant question given that hunger is probably the major behavioural driver of these incredible animals.

-In the mind of the broader public great whites have an insatiable hunger and humans are part of their diet.
+The result is that in the mind of the general public, great whites are ruthless and terrifying creatures.
+With an insatiable hunger and humans are part of their diet.
+Possibly their food of choice!

 How Much Do Great Whites Eat – 1982 Paper